ValoCookie/osu-Requests/README.md

 ### Requested mods

-osu!lazer Requests detects common requested mods from Twitch chat and keeps them attached to the request.
+osu!
+Requests detects common requested mods from Twitch chat and keeps them attached to the request.

 Examples include: